markdicksonjr/simple-daemon/README.md

 # Simple Daemon

 A super-simple wrapper for making a simple cross-platform service.
-With only a few lines of code, you can run your process as a daemon/service.
+With only a few lines of code, you can install and run your process as a daemon/service.

 ## Getting Started